Wild Sets with Collet-Eckmann Points and Infinitely Many Sinks: Stability and Coexistence: Curves of secondary tangencies

-Consider a sequence $t_n\in[t^*-\epsilon, t^*+\epsilon]$ of secondary tangencies of type $n_0$ that converges to a boundary point of $[t^*-\epsilon, t^*+\epsilon]$.
-Since the set of tangencies is a close set, the limit point is again a tangency.
-Because of Lemma \ref{tangencyunicity} one cannot have more than one limit point, indeed one can have only one tangency point while moving in the $a$ direction.
-By lemmas \ref{tangencylowerbound} and \ref{tangencyupperbound} this unique limit point cannot be on the boundary lines that define $\mathcal B_n$.
-Such a limit point is then contained in $\mathcal B_n$.
-One can then apply again Proposition \ref{bnlocal} to this point and build a smooth continuous curve of maps with secondary tangencies of type $n_0$.
-This new courve $b'_{n,n_0}$ coincides with the initial one $b_{n,n_0}$, because of the continuity of the implicit function theorem used to extend the curve in Proposition \ref{bnlocal}.
-In this way one creates a curve which is a graph of a smooth function.
-This is obtained by using the angle estimate in Proposition \ref{angle} and Lemma \ref{tangencyunicity}.
-Because of lemmas \ref{tangencylowerbound} and \ref{tangencyupperbound} the curve built cannot exit the interior of $\mathcal{B}_n$. \end{proof} In the next lemma we prove that there exists a neighborhood of the curve of secondary tangencies built above such that the initial family restricted to this neighborhood is an unfolding of the secondary tangency. \begin{lem} Let $b_{n,n_0}:[-t_0,t_0]\to\mathbb R$ be a curve of secondary tangencies.
+\end{lem} \begin{proof} Observe that, by \eqref{thetacond}, \eqref{m5an} holds for all parameters $(t,a)$ with $a=a_n+O\left(1/\mu^{2n}\right)$.
+As a consequence \eqref{dm6yan} and \eqref{dm6ydan} hold as well and this implies that \eqref{psi12} and \eqref{psi13} also hold.
+In particular \eqref{dbminusda} holds for all parameters $(t,a)$ with $a=a_n+O\left(1/\mu^{2n}\right)$.
+The proof is complete. \end{proof} In the next lemma we prove that there exists a neighborhood of the curve of secondary tangencies built above such that the initial family restricted to this neighborhood is an unfolding of the secondary tangency. \begin{lem} Let $b_{n,n_0}:[-t_0,t_0]\to\mathbb R$ be a curve of secondary tangencies.
 There exists a neighborhood $U$ of $b_{n,n_0}$ such that $F_{|U}$ can be reparametrized to become an unfolding. \end{lem} \begin{proof} Let $U$ be a neighborhood of $b_{n,n_0}$ which is strictly contained in $\mathcal{B}_n$.
 Observe that the new family is a restriction of our original family and the secondary tangency curve $b_{n,n_0}$ describes homoclinic tangencies associated to the original saddle point.
 The transversal intersection $q_2$ it is still present in the new family.
-As a consequence, conditions $(f1), (f2), (f3), (f4), (f5), (f6), (F1), (F2), (F3), (F5)$ are automatically satisfied. \\ Observe that $f_{n,n_0}^{n-n_0}\left(q_{1,n,n_0}\right)$ converges to $q_2$.
-Property $(f6)$ implies $(f7)$ for the secondary tangency $q_{1,n,n_0}$. \\ Use the notation $m_1,m_2,m_3,m_4,m_5$ from Proposition \ref{speed} and observe that $m_1\in W^u_{\text{loc}}(0)$ close to $q_3$.
-This proves $(f8)$ for the secondary tangency $q_{1,n,n_0}$. \\ For proving $(F4)$ use the $\Cd$ function $b_{n,n_0}$ and observe that the maps on the graph of this curve, $b_{n,n_0}$, have a non degenerate homoclinic tangency. \\ Observe that $(P1)$ follows by the fact that $b_{n,n_0}$ is the curve of tangencies and $(P2)$ from the fact that $\Psi_{1,3}\neq 0$, see Lemma \ref{bnlocal}, Equation \eqref{psi13}. \end{proof}
+As a consequence, conditions $(f1), (f2), (f3), (f5), (f6), (F1), (F2), (F3), (F5)$ are automatically satisfied.
+Condition $(f4)$ is a consequence of Lemma \ref{curvature}.
+By construction, condition $(f6)$ implies $(f7)$ for the secondary tangency $q_{1,n,n_0}$. \\ Use the notation from Proposition \ref{speed} and observe that $m_1\in W^u_{\text{loc}}(0)$ close to $q_3$ such that $F^{3N+\theta n+n+n_0}(m_1)=q_{1,n,n_0}$.
+This proves $(f8)$ for the secondary tangency $q_{1,n,n_0}$. \\ For proving $(F4)$ use the $\Cd$ function $b_{n,n_0}$ and observe that the maps on the graph of this curve, $b_{n,n_0}$, have a non degenerate homoclinic tangency. \\ Observe that $(P1)$ follows by the fact that $b_{n,n_0}$ is the curve of non-degenerate tangencies, see Lemma \ref{curvature} and $(P2)$ from Lemma \ref{tangencyunicity}. \end{proof}